tonyoconnell/onevercel/src/content/docs/architecture.md

 Tech stack is Astro, React, Assistant UI, Vercel AI SDK

-We have built a system where anybody can understand the page

-Every page will have an AI Agent.
+We have built a system where anybody can understand the page Every page will have an AI Agent.
-The settings will be in the yml at the top of the file and the prompt will be the main content for example

 "provider": "openai",
     "model": "gpt-4o-mini",